Our Services

 Helpful Resources

-There are several factors to consider.
-Up to one third of people do not fully improve on a first antidepressant due to an imprecise diagnosis, inadequate dose or duration, unique brain chemistry and genetics, medical contributors like inflammation, hormonal or vitamin issues, poor sleep, and ongoing stress or trauma.
+Up to one-third of people don't fully improve on their first antidepressant.
+Common reasons include an imprecise diagnosis, inadequate dose or duration, individual brain chemistry and genetics, medical contributors (inflammation, hormonal imbalances, vitamin deficiencies), poor sleep, and unresolved stress or trauma.

-Advanced depression care uses structured next steps like careful reassessment, medication optimization or combinations, evidence-based psychotherapy, and brain stimulation options such as TMS, ECT, or ketamine, along with sleep and medical workups and lifestyle changes; see the complete details below, as they can shape which next steps are right for you.
+Advanced depression care follows structured next steps: careful reassessment, medication optimization or combination therapy, evidence-based psychotherapy, and brain stimulation options like TMS, ECT, or ketamine—paired with sleep evaluations, medical workups, and lifestyle changes.
+The right path depends on your specific situation.

 If you've been taking antidepressants and still don't feel like yourself, you're not alone.
 Up to one-third of people with depression do not get full relief from their first medication.
 This can feel discouraging—but it does not mean you are "broken," weak, or out of options.